braboj/tutorial-os/README.md

 # Operating Systems

-An operating system (OS) is a software that usually are used to scale applications easily and typically replaces the **superloop** found in simple systems.
+The operating system is a software product which provides useful services to developers and users .
+It usually is implemented in a way to be scalable and re-usable.

 The operating system ...

 - allows an easy scaling of the application (Chapters 2, 3, 4)
 - manages how the CPU is allocated to different tasks (Chapters 5, 6, 7)